 5) Please get acquainted with PMing (viewtopic.php?f=1&t=1832), all the rules as stated in this post, and this league's forum in general (viewforum.php?f=51).

 1) Most players will begin play in the Starting Division.
-However, if a new player has a "Distinguished Service Cross" (100 wins) AND 50%+ winning percentage, then he or she can enter ladder play in the middle of the league, wherever that may fall.
+However, if a new player has a "Distinguished Service Cross" (100 wins) AND 50%+ winning percentage, then he or she can enter ladder play in Division 3 with a "Veteran's Pass".

 2) Inactive players returning to the league may re-enter play during the beginning of the new round at three divisions below their highest point.

 3) All new/returning players are placed where they go within the first month of a new round.
 At the end of the round, the top three players advance as they would, and the fourth place player would stay in the division.
 All other players would decline (5th minus 1 division, 6th minus 2 divisions, 7th and below minus 3 divisions).